Hab00119/Data-Engineering-Zoomcamp/terraform_GCP/terraform-GCP-notes.md

 ## HashiCorp Terraform
 IAC tool that lets u define cloud and on premise resources in human-readable format

-init-initialize the providers
-plan-what I am about to do
-apply-do what is in the tf files destroy-remove everything defined in the tf files
+terraform init-initialize the providers terraform plan-what I am about to do terraform apply-do what is in the tf files (or terraform apply -auto-approve) terraform destroy-remove everything defined in the tf files

 # GCP
 create a project